strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 ***

-Let’s get started by opening a Terminal as Administrator, there are a few methods to do this.
+Let’s get started by opening a terminal as **Administrator**, there are a few methods to do this.

 Method 1 is to right click on the desktop and select open.